sveltejs/kit/packages/image/README.md

 ### Choosing static vs dynamic

-Using the static provider generates the images at build time, so that build time may take longer the more images you transform.
+Using the static provider generates the images at build time, so build time may take longer the more images you transform.

-Using an image CDN provides more flexibility with regards to sizes and you can pass image sources not known at build time, but it comes with potentially a bit setup overhead (configuring the image CDN) and possibly usage cost.
+Using an image CDN provides more flexibility with regards to sizes and you can pass image sources not known at build time, but it comes with potentially a bit of setup overhead (configuring the image CDN) and possibly usage cost.

 You can mix and match both solutions in one project.